Remote Control (Kanye West song): Pt 2

 Following the album's first listening party, a fan asked West's Kids See Ghosts cohort Kid Cudi via Twitter if he would be featured on the album, to which Cudi responded he was not.
 However, Cudi's vocals were later heard at the album's second listening session.
 Cudi would go on to detail how West subsequently reached out to him following the tweet, leading Cudi to record verses for "Moon" and "Remote Control".
-His verse was previewed at the second listening session on August 6, 2021, but was taken off the song when it was officially released on August 29, 2021, in favor for a sample from the 2012 animated short film Strawinsky and the Mysterious House, known in Internet and meme culture for the "Globglogabgalab", a song sung by the character of the same name in the film.
-Though unconfirmed as a direct causation, the sample was added after YouTuber Videogamedunkey created a fake leak of Donda, which included a sample of "Globglogabgalab".
+His verse was previewed at the second listening session on August 6, 2021, but was taken off the song when it was officially released on August 29, 2021, in favor of the "Globglogabgalab" sample.
 On October 27, 2021, the Stem Player was made available by West, which included three previously unreleased tracks as well as a version of "Remote Control" that re-adds Kid Cudi's original contribution.
 "Remote Control pt 2" was officially released as part of the deluxe version of Donda on November 14, 2021.